Bert Matter: Life and career

+Matter became a knight of the Order of Orange-Nassau in 1997.
 In 2012, Matter was awarded the Sweelinck Prize, the Dutch prize awarded to persons with an outstanding contribution to organ music.
 Matter received the prize for his role in the education of young organists, for his improvisation talent, as well as for his compositions which are known internationally.